Suzanna-Linn/slua/docs/new-release.md

 An array table is encoded as a JSON array if it satisfies any of the following conditions, provided it is not explicitly forced to be an object via `__jsonhint = "object"`.
 - Explicit hint: It has a metatable with `__jsonhint = "array"` and contains only array-compatible keys.
 - Empty table default: It is an empty table ({}) and does not have an "object" hint.
-- Automatic Detection: It all its keys are positive integers and it's not excessively sparsed.
+- Automatic Detection: If all its keys are positive integers and it's not excessively sparse.

 An excessively sparse array table is encoded as a JSON array if:
 - Explicit hint: It has a metatable with `__jsonhint = "array"`.